digital-asset/ex-models/auction/README.md

 This example is a simplified version of auctions [used for IPOs](https://en.wikipedia.org/wiki/Dutch_auction#Public_offerings).
 You can see a more elaborate example in [bond issuance](https://github.com/digital-asset/ex-bond-issuance).

 ## Workflow
 There is a `seller` party, and two or more bidders.
-The `seller` generates an `Auction` contract, only vibile to her, and then embedds it into `AuctionInvitation`s for each individual participant.
-Each bidder responds to the invitaiton with a `Bid`, visible _only to him and the seller_.
-When the auction finishes at `Auction.end` time, an off-ledger process collects all the bids, caluclates the resulting allocations as an `AuctionResult`.
+The `seller` generates an `Auction` contract, only visible to her, and then embeds it into `AuctionInvitation`s for each individual participant.
+Each bidder responds to the invitation with a `Bid`, visible _only to him and the seller_.
+When the auction finishes at `Auction.end` time, an off-ledger process collects all the bids, calculates the resulting allocations as an `AuctionResult`.

 ## Building
 ```